Careers and Higher Education Guidance

 - All students will take part in a L3 wider key skills course

-AS level qualifications are now stand alone in the sense that in most cases they are not part of the full A level.
-All year 12 students start on three AS level courses and, provided they are successful, can complete a second year of study for a full A level.
+All year 12 students start on three A level courses and, provided they are successful, can complete a second year of study for a full A level.

 To continue with a course to full A level a grade D or above at AS level must be achieved.
 Most students choose 3 AS levels at the start of year 12 and continue with all of them at A level.
 Each AS and A level course is 5 hours a week.
 It is possible to combine AS level and Applied Learning courses in certain circumstances.

-All AS and A2 level courses will be taught as St Thomas More Sixth Form College.
+All A level courses will be taught as St Thomas More Sixth Form College.

-The general entry requirements for AS/A level courses is a minimum of 5 GCSE grade 4 and above, one of which must be English or Maths.
+The general entry requirements for A level courses is a minimum of 5 GCSE grade 4 and above, one of which must be English or Maths.
 Students must achieve an average GCSE points score of 4 gleaned from all GCSE qualifications undertaken.
 In addition, there are specific subject requirements which are outlined on the relevant course pages in the prospectus.

 Applied Learning Courses

-We offer a Level 3 BTEC course in Health and Social Care, Applied Science and Sport.
+We offer a Level 3 BTEC courses in Health and Social Care, Applied Science, ICT , criminology and Sport.

 GCSE courses in English and Maths can be taken by students who failed to achieve their GCSE target grade.
 Lessons will be provided before the re-sit and will be undertaken alongside the AS level programme.